 Tapes Rolling: David Swedlow Records the Hollywood Bowl

-This exhibit documents the Los Angeles Philharmonic in performance at our iconic Summer venue during the mid and late 1950s through the lens of innovative acrylics manufacturer, music lover, and audio enthusiast, David Swedlow.
+This exhibit, on view from 2019 until 2023, documented the Los Angeles Philharmonic in performance at our iconic Summer venue during the mid and late 1950s through the lens of innovative acrylics manufacturer, music lover, and audio enthusiast, David Swedlow.
 Experience the excitement of the golden era of sound with access to our collection of rare recordings and ephemera featuring 100 audio selections.

 David Swedlow (1911-1991) was a spirited futurist who saw the world around him as full of possibilities.
 In both his personal and professional life, he fully embodied the optimism of post-war America.
 An entrepreneur par excellence, Swedlow helped mold and shape this bright future through his pioneering work in the design and manufacture of acrylics.
 Beginning in the late 1930s, Swedlow Inc. and its predecessor companies had a far-reaching impact on the aerospace industry, supplying windows, canopies, and windshields for military and commercial aircraft.